WPP-Public/akqa-nz-beam/README.md

 # Beam

 Beam is a command line utility for deploying websites to servers.
-Its basic function is the synchronization of files between a version control system and a host + location.
-It can also be configured to run commands to further automate the deployment process.
+Its basic function is the synchronization of files between a version control system and a server.
+It can also be configured to run shell commands to further automate the deployment process.
 Beam works best using `rsync` over `ssh`, though it also has support for intelligent deployment through SFTP and FTP.

 ## Installation